Match Transfers to Sales

-- From Deposits: Use the date-selector tool at the top-left of the page to refine the date range of your deposit search.
+- Use the date-selector tool at the top-left of the page to refine the date range of your transfer search.
 Note: Click the middle of the date-selector tool to see a full calendar view.

-- Click on any deposit in the list to view details, including the last three digits of the bank account where the deposit was sent, and the individual card payments included in the deposit.
+- Click on any transfer in the list to view details, including the last three digits of the bank account where the transfer was sent, and the individual card payments included in the transfer.

-If you’re reviewing a deposit and don’t see all of the payments you were expecting to receive for that day, these payments were most likely included in the following deposit.
-Payments accepted before 23:59 on Thursday may be included in your Friday deposit and will be deposited into your bank account on Monday evening.
+If you’re reviewing a transfer and don’t see all the payments you were expecting to receive for that day, these payments were most likely included in the following transfer.
+This can happen if payments were accepted after your daily transfer cut-off time.

-- From Deposits, click the date-selector tool at the top-left corner to choose the date range you’d like to view.
+- From Transfer Settings > Transfer Reports in your online Square Dashboard, click the date-selector tool in the top left corner to choose the date range you’d like to view.

-- Click the location selector to philtre your deposits by location.
+- Click the location selector to filter your transfers by location.

-- Click Export > Spreadsheet at the top-right corner of the page.
+- Click Export > Summary CSV at the top right-hand corner of the page.